vertrex/DFF/README.md

 - add destruct as git submodule (needed to compile in build/) : Done In fact remove destruct dependencies as it's not needed in this version (just for the agent)

-- merge api/gui & ui/gui
+- merge api/gui & ui/gui : done
+  XXX scan -> report never finish so there is no total time (maybe because there is no webkit) but all module is in finish or failed state

 - Remove dead code (ide etc...)
 - Remove unused Qt template generation
 - Replace PyQt4 by PyQt5 (change Qt4 signal to Qt5 signal, use PyQt API V2 then use Qt5)